-Upon consummation of the Roll-Up, the authorized capital stock of the Company will consist of 600,000,000 shares of Common Stock, par value \$.01 per share (the "Common Stock"), 90,000,000 shares of Class A Common Stock, par value \$.01 per share (the "Class A Common Stock"), and 10,000,000 shares of Preferred Stock, par value \$.01 per share.
-Upon consummation of the Roll-Up and the Offering, after giving effect to the five-for- one stock split, there will be 82,548,545 shares of Common Stock outstanding and 11,340,000 shares of Class A Common Stock outstanding.
+Upon consummation of the Roll-Up, the authorized capital stock of the Company will consist of shares of Common Stock, par value \$.01 per share (the "Common Stock"), shares of Class A Common Stock, par value \$.01 per share (the "Class A Common Stock"), shares of Preferred Stock, par value \$.01 per share and shares of Senior Convertible Preferred Stock, par value \$.01 per share.
+Upon consummation of the Roll-Up, after giving effect to the -for-one stock split, there were shares of Common Stock outstanding.